-- Please describe your academic and career objectives.
-Be as specific as you can about the area in which you plan to concentrate (i.e., biological, inorganic, organic, physical and/or materials chemistry) and your reasons for wishing to study at Penn.
+- Please describe your research interests in chemical sciences.
+Be as specific as you can about the area in which you plan to concentrate (i.e., biological, environmental, inorganic, organic, physical and/or materials chemistry) and your reasons for wishing to study this area of research at Penn.

 - Describe your career background and development, and any further insight that you think may help the reviewers understand your academic and scientific progress.

 - How do you expect to apply the expertise you would gain in the Master of Chemical Sciences program?

 Each applicant is required to submit two letters of recommendation, but you may elect to submit an optional third letter.
 Submitted recommendations are required to be on letterhead with an original or electronic signature.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to study chemical sciences at the advanced level.
 If you have research experience or have worked in a laboratory setting, a letter from your research supervisor or mentor is highly desirable.
 Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 The Graduate Record Exam (GRE) is optional for all applicants.
 The GRE Chemistry Subject Test is also optional.
 If you decide to submit your test results, request that your scores for the GRE test be forwarded to the College of Liberal and Professional Studies office, using ETS institutional code 2986.